1.1 Conduct of Courses

 Instructors may expel a student from a course at any time provided that, a reasonable time beforehand, they have given the

 An incomplete is a postponement of the deadline for completion of a course.
 It is available only in cases of extreme hardship.
-Ordinarily, students must request incompletes from the Dean of Students or the Dean for Academic Advising, who may grant the request, often after consultation with the instructor.
+Ordinarily, students must request incompletes from the Dean of Student Development or the Dean for Academic Advising, who may grant the request, often after consultation with the instructor.
 Ordinarily, incompletes are justified in the cases of serious illness or personal crisis.
 Faculty members do not grant incompletes.

 The instructor must submit a "default" course grade at the end of the course for any student who has been granted an incomplete.
 The default course grade is the course grade that the instructor would give the student in the event that the incomplete work is not completed by the student's deadline.
 The default grade could well be an F if the unfinished work is required for credit in the course.
 The student granted the incomplete must complete the work of the course by the date specified by the granting dean.
 Only the Dean for Academic Advising may grant extensions.
 The instructor is required to submit a final course grade within 14 days of the student's deadline for submitting the completed work.
 If the student fails to submit the completed work by the deadline, the instructor so notifies the Registrar, and the incomplete is converted to the default course grade.
 When the student completes the work for the course by the deadline and the instructor subsequently submits the final course grade to the Registrar, the incomplete is changed to the appropriate course grade.